Well, the Thing Is ...

 In the southern coastal zone of Norway, district assemblies also dealing with the coastal defence, were called skipreiða or skiplagh in eastern Sweden.
 More inland in Sweden and Norway the centena thing was called herað.
 Besides a military organization it also dealt with other matters relevant for the community (Ødegaard 2013).
 In modern Sweden it is called härad and in modern Norway herred.
 In the region of Svealand in Sweden it was called hundari.
 Its origin therefore to deliver a band of hundred warriors (Sanmark 2017).

-From research into centena thing sites in the region of Skåne in Sweden we know these were generally located near old roads in sight of execution places, i.e. the gallows, close to but never within the premises of villages, and often on the boundaries of church parishes (Svensson 2015).
+From research into centena thing sites in the region of Skåne in Sweden we know these were generally located near old roads in sight of execution places, i.e., the gallows, close to but never within the premises of villages, and often on the boundaries of church parishes (Svensson 2015).
 At the same time, the location of the thing sites of the hundred were not cast in concrete and could be moved from time to time, albeit on average within a radius of no more than 10 kilometers.
 Communication routes, road and water, and the (changing) geography of power seem to have been decisive for determining the location, like fords through waterways.
 Rivers and streams, especially, could be holy and symbolize the boundary between the world of the living and the dead.
 Furthermore, in the case of south-eastern Sweden, the assemblies of the hundred continued to be held in the open air throughout the Middle Ages (Sanmark 2009).

 The centena thing had mandate to decide on capital crimes, explaining the visual proximity of the gallows.
 Hence, cash on the barrel.
-Because of, among other, presence of gallows on top of Donderberg Hill, next to Grebbeberg Hill near the town of Rhenen in the Central Netherlands, we don't rule out that Grebbeberg Hill might have been an old thing site too.
+Because of, among other, presence of gallows on top of Donderberg Hill, next to Grebbeberg Hill near the town of Rhenen in the Central Netherlands, we do not rule out that Grebbeberg Hill might have been an old thing site too.
 Possibly even under jurisdiction of Frisian rulers for a while.
 Read our blog post Don’t believe everything they say about sweet Cunera for more on the history of Grebbeberg Hill.

 A question concerning the execution of the judgement in capital crimes is whether these were done on a fixed time.
 In the city Amsterdam of the early modern period, executions always did take place at noon on Saturdays (Thuijs 2020).